 - Remove eggs with tongs and allow to cool

 - Once cool, unwrap and marvel at the transfer of the pattern

-We combined our Silk Tie Easter Eggs with some done in a traditional dip in a long cylindrical vase to make a wonderful Handmade Easter Egg Centerpiece – perfect for our Easter Table.
+We have displayed these eggs a number of different ways, but one was to combine our Silk Tie Easter Eggs with some done in a traditional dip.
+We placed them together in a long cylindrical vase to make an easy DIY handmade Easter Egg Centerpiece – perfect for our Easter Table.

 We would love to see your eggs!
 If you use our style please send us a picture or leave a comment below.